tommybru/galaxy-defender-3000/README.md

-# GALAXY DEFENDER 3000 - Swift
+# GALAXY DEFENDER 3000 - built with Swift

+This game has 3 special features I built to be intuitive and easily learnable.
+Instruction guides for mini-games can otherwise disrupt a seamless UX.
+ 1. Clicking further away from the ship makes the bullets travel faster, learned through quick trial and error as every click reinforces this feature
+ 2. Force fields on the protected asteroids, learned visually by drawing the well-explored illustration of blue force-field rings
+ 3. Freezing bullets when ship is hit, learned visually by design of frozen ship and again by trial and error as every click reinforces the inability to shoot

+Test users immediately understood the force-field rings and the frozen-ship design, and they learned how the bullets worked almost instantly due to how frequently they clicked to shoot aliens.

-## Final Demo
+## Demo
 ![Demo gif](images/Galaxy-Defender-3000.gif)

-## Design Goal:
-This game has 3 special features, but an instruction guide would be too tedious for users.
-My goal was to make the features intuitive and easily learnable as users played.

-The features were:
- - Clicking further away from the ship makes the bullets travel faster (learned through trial and error)
- - Force fields on the protected asteroids (intuitive by design of force fields)
- - Freezing bullets when ship is hit (intuitive by design of frozen ship and learned by inability to shoot bullets)

-This goal was achieved.
-Test users immediately understood the blue force-field rings and the frozen-ship symbols and learned how the bullets worked almost instantly.